-Heart failure, such as heart attack and cardiac arrest, is the leading cause of death not only in the UAE but also globally.
-One of the factors is because during these situations, it only takes a few minutes for the patient to die and three quarters of them happen at home where emergency responders are not present.
-Therefore, when this occurs, instead of waiting for help, it is best not to waste any minute and immediately conduct a first aid treatment to increase the rate of the patient’s survival.
+Heart failure, such as heart attack and cardiac arrest, is the leading cause of death in most countries.
+One of the factors is because during these emergency situations, it only takes a few minutes for the patient to die and three-quarters of them happen at home where emergency responders are not present.
+Therefore, when this occurs, it is best to do an immediate response while waiting for help so not a minute is wasted which is very critical when it comes to a patient’s survival.

 Cardiac arrest is where the heart malfunctions and stops beating unexpectedly due to an “electrical problem”.
 With the heart unable to beat, the blood and therefore the oxygen carried by the blood cannot be pumped to the brain and the internal organs.
 Thus, causing the person to:

 - Lose consciousness

 - Not breathing / only gasping

 - Die if immediate treatment is not provided

 What to do when a person is experiencing a cardiac arrest?

 Basically, you need to help the heart of the patient to function and pump blood.

 - First, call an ambulance (dial 998 for UAE).
 Tell them the situation and ask if there is an Automated External Defibrillator (AED) available around the area (if there is none on your premises).